DCF Income Payments are available to individuals through our Advisor Partners. Please contact us for a referral to an

 A structured settlement is typically an award won by an individual in a court case or private legal settlement.
 When the plaintiff elects to receive his or her payments over time, the result is a structured settlement.
-The insurance company pays the settlement to the plaintiff in the form of an annuity, and is legally bound to make a fixed series of future payments.
+The insurance company is thus obligated to pay the settlement to the plaintiff in the form of an annuity.

 Which insurance carriers back these annuities?

 Typically, insurance companies such as MetLife, Travelers, Symetra, Prudential, and John Hancock are the names associated with these structured settlement obligations.
-These companies have longstanding high quality credit histories, and are well positioned to make payments to the individual payees 10, 20, 30+ years into the future.
+These companies engender investor confidence with long standing high quality credit ratings.

 Through an established legal process guided by federal and state law, DCF Exchange is able to purchase payments from individual sellers and in turn make them available to you.

 What is a Secondary Market Annuity?

 The term ‘Secondary Market Annuity’ refers to structured settlements, immediate annuities, and lottery payments that are sold through specialty finance factoring companies by the original recipients of these payment streams.

-The term ‘Secondary Market Annuity’ is easier to say than ‘Factored Structured Settlement’ or ‘Previously Owned Annuity’ or even ‘In Force Annuity’ and thus SMA has become an industry standard.
+The term ‘Secondary Market Annuity’ is really just industry vernacular for ‘Factored Structured Settlement’ or ‘Previously Owned Annuity’ or even ‘In Force Annuity’.

-Rather, the most common SMA is much like a period certain multi-year guaranteed fixed annuity.
-But unlike newly issued annuities with yields in the 2- 3% range, these secondary contracts come with effective rates of 4%, 5%, 6%, or even more, and come from top rated carriers.
+The most common SMA is much like a period certain multi-year guaranteed fixed annuity.
+But unlike newly issued annuities with yields in the 2 – 3% range, these cash-flows come with returns that are often better than of 4% or 5% from the very same insurance companies.

-If you’re currently in CD’s, cash, and bonds, and not happy with the yields yet not willing to shoulder risk, then a Secondary Market Annuity is a great option to consider.
+If your client is currently invested in CD’s, cash, and bonds and looking for higher yields without shouldering any more risk, a Secondary Market Annuity is a great option to consider.

 Compare DCF Income Payments To CD’s: